 Among other information reviewed by the Board was a comparison of the Fund's Management Rates with the average contractual investment management fee rates of funds in the expense Groups at a common asset level as well as transfer agency costs of the funds in the expense Groups.
-The Board noted that the Management Rates of the Fund were lower than the sum of these average rates for the Fund's expense Groups for all share classes.
+The Board noted that the Management Rates of the Fund were in range of the sum of these average rates for the Fund's expense Groups for all share classes, except that the Management Rates of the Fund were lower than these average rates for the Fund's expense Groups for the Institutional Class.

-The Board also received and considered information about the portion of the total management fee that was retained by Allspring Funds Management after payment of the fee to the Sub-Adviser for sub-advisory services.
+The Board also received and considered information about the portion of the total management fee that was retained by Allspring Funds Management after payment of the fee to the Sub-Advisor for sub-advisory services.
 In assessing the reasonableness of this amount, the Board received and evaluated information about the nature and extent of responsibilities retained and risks assumed by Allspring Funds Management and not delegated to or assumed by the Sub-Adviser, and about Allspring Funds Management's on-going oversight services.
 Given the affiliation between Allspring Funds Management and the Sub-Adviser, the Board ascribed limited relevance to the allocation of fees between them.